Advertisement

 Burns

-Young children are more prone to scald burns, or burns related to hot liquids and steam, while older children are prone to flame burns, or burns related to fire.
+Each year, burns send more than 100,000 people under age 21 to a hospital or ED.
+Young children are more prone to scald burns, or burns related to hot liquids and steam.
+Older children are prone to flame burns, or burns related to fire.
+Here’s how to help keep them safe.

-• Practice safe kitchen habits: Never leave food that’s cooking on the stove unattended.
-It’s best to keep kids away from stoves, ovens and microwaves, especially when you’re not supervising them.
+Practice safe kitchen habits.
+Never leave food cooking on the stove unattended.
+It’s best to keep kids—especially younger children—away from stoves, ovens, and microwaves when you’re not supervising them.

-• Take a look at your water heater settings: Anything above 120 degrees Fahrenheit is going to be too hot for most anyone.
+Take a look at your water heater settings.
+Anything above 120 degrees Fahrenheit is too hot for almost anyone.
 Be sure your heater is set somewhere under 120 degrees and that you periodically check your taps to be sure the water isn’t too hot.

 3 / 7